Louisiana Tech vs. Southern Miss NCAA Football Odds, Plays and Insights | November 19, 2021

 Southern Miss Stats and Trends

-- So far this year Southern Miss has two wins against the spread.
+- So far this season Southern Miss has two wins against the spread.

-- The Golden Eagles have covered the spread once this year when underdogs by 17.5 points or more (in two chances).
+- The Golden Eagles have covered the spread once this year when underdogs by 16.5 points or more (in three chances).

-- Southern Miss' games this year have gone over the total in just two out of 10 opportunities (20%).
+- Southern Miss' games this year have hit the over on just two of 10 set point totals (20%).

 - The Golden Eagles have turned the ball over eight more times (25 total) than the Bulldogs have forced a turnover (17) this season.